 The eight coins are differentiated by weight, material, thickness and colour as well as by the kind of edge in relation to the other coins.
-These features make it possible for the visually impaired to recognize the individual coins by feel. (see EC Regulation No 975-98 on denominations and technical specifications).
+These features make it possible for the visually impaired to recognize the individual coins by touch (see EC Regulation No 975/98 on denominations and technical specifications).

-In relation to limits placed on the coins being legal tender, art.
-11 of EC Regulation No 974-98 establishes that with the exception of the issuing authority, no party is obliged to accept more than 50 metal coins in any single payment, regardless of denomination.
-In Italy, euro coins are minted by the State Printing Works and Mint on behalf of the Ministry for the Economy and Finance, which, in its capacity as issuing authority, ensures that they are distributed nationally through the Sections of the State Treasury operating jointly with the branches of the Bank of Italy.
+In relation to the limits placed on the coins being legal tender, Article 11 of EC Regulation No 974/98 establishes that with the exception of the issuing authority, no party is obliged to accept more than 50 coins in any single payment, regardless of denomination.
+In Italy, euro coins are minted by the State Printing Works and Mint on behalf of the Ministry of Economy and Finance which, in its capacity as issuing authority, ensures that they are distributed nationally through the Sections of the State Treasury operating jointly with the branches of the Bank of Italy.

 Damaged coins can be presented to the branches of the Bank of Italy, which then forward them to the State Printing Works and Mint.

-The "recirculation" of euro coins is governed by EU Regulation 1210/2010 on the authentication of euro coins and the handling of coins unfit for circulation.
-Institutions handling coins (banks and cash-in-transit companies) that intend to put back into circulation coins that they have received as deposits are required to authenticate them using coin-processing machines included in a special list kept by the Commission; alternatively, the coins can be authenticated manually by duly trained personnel.
-In Italy the power to regulate coin handlers is assigned to the Ministry for the Economy and Finance.
+The 'recirculation' of euro coins is governed by EU Regulation 1210/2010 on the authentication of euro coins and the handling of coins unfit for circulation.
+Institutions handling coins (banks and cash-in-transit companies) that intend to put coins that they have received as deposits back into circulation are required to authenticate them using coin-processing machines included in a special list kept by the European Commission; alternatively, the coins can be authenticated manually by duly trained personnel.
+In Italy, the power to regulate coin handlers is assigned to the Ministry of Economy and Finance.
 The Mint is assigned the power to check the coin handlers' capability to authenticate euro coins in accordance with Regulation 1210/2010.

 In June 1997, the designs of Luc Luycx of the Royal Belgian Mint were chosen for the common side of euro coins.
 They represent three different geographical maps of Europe.

-On 7 June 2005, the Council of the European Union decided to change the common sides of the 10, 20 and 50 cent coins as well as those on the €1 and €2 coins, so that in the future all the Member States will be represented.
+On 7 June 2005, the Council of the European Union decided to change the common sides of the 10, 20 and 50 cent coins as well as those on the €1 and €2 coins, so that all the Member States will be represented in the future.

 The Italian national sides

-In Italy, the euro coin designs were subject to scrutiny by a national technical and artistic committee before being presented to the nation on RAI UNO, Italy's largest national television station.
-A different design has been selected for each denomination, chosen from masterpieces by Italy's most famous artists.
+In Italy, the euro coin designs were assessed by a national technical and artistic committee before being presented to the nation on Italy's largest national television station.
+A different design was selected for each denomination, chosen from masterpieces by Italy's most famous artists.

 With a sophisticated production process, the highest value coins (€1 and €2) use bi-metal and sandwich technologies, giving them special magnetic properties.
-The €2 coin has fine lettering around the edge which is different for each country.
-The 10, 20, and 50 cent coins are made of a unique alloy "Nordic gold" which is difficult to melt down and is used exclusively for coins.
+The €2 coin has fine lettering around the edge that is different for each country.
+The 10, 20 and 50 cent coins are made of a unique 'Nordic gold' alloy, which is difficult to melt down and is used exclusively for coins.

 The Principality of Monaco, the Republic of San Marino and the Vatican City can also issue commemorative coins.

-The term "damaged" or "unfit for circulation" means those euro coins that are defective or whose technical parameters have been significantly altered as regards size, weight, colour, corrosion or damage to the edges following a long period of circulation or as a result of accidental damage.
+The terms 'damaged' or 'unfit for circulation' means those euro coins that are defective or whose technical parameters have been significantly altered as regards size, weight, colour, corrosion or damage to the edges following a long period of circulation or as a result of accidental damage.

 Deliberately altered - but not counterfeit - coins are also included in this category.

 Anyone in possession of damaged euro coins can hand them in to any branch of the Bank of Italy.
-They must be packaged in conformity with EU Regulation 1210/2010, as specified below.
+They must be packaged in compliance with Regulation (EU) No 1210/2010, as specified below.
 The Bank of Italy will issue the bearer a receipt and forward the packages of damaged coins to the State Printing Works and Mint, which is responsible for reimbursement decisions.